infi/infi.sh/_posts/gifbox-is-up.md

 I won't even go into half of the issues that are visible from just those screenshots, but I will explicitly take the time to mention that separating your search and query pages (and still having them on the same `/search` route) is a very silly idea.

 The avatar system ended up being really poorly thought-out back then: The user had to set a post ID as their avatar, and that post would then become their avatar.
-In hindsight, it's quite obvious that it would lead to "avatarposting", just so people could set their avatar to what they wanted.
-Though the frontend never supported setting an avatar or even displaying any avatars, as it never actually got that far.
+In hindsight, it's quite obvious that it would lead to "avatarposting", just so people could set their avatar to what they wanted, though the frontend never supported setting an avatar or even displaying any avatars, as it never actually got that far.

 ### The Client: One Attempt to Make Things Better